OnePunchVAM/aid-simple-context/README.md

 /at the Winterfell training yard
 ```

 The plugin will intelligently pull out the commands and execute them in sequential order.

-You can enter in multiple commands at any time by seperating them with a newline.
+**Tip:** You can enter in multiple commands at any time by seperating them with a newline.

 ## What's the point of all this?